Intimaria/matrix-lib-c-cmocka-unit-tests/docs/documentation.md

 - see fPIC & other options:
 https://gcc.gnu.org/onlinedocs/gcc/Code-Gen-Options.html

-To compile or recompile .so, run `make libmatrix.so` and copy the library libmatrix.so into /usr/lib and run  sudo ldconfig
+To compile or recompile only the .so, run `make matlib.so` and copy the library matlib.so into /usr/lib and run `sudo ldconfig`
 (must do this everytime you recompile the dyamic lib)

 Then run `make` which consists of the following:
 ```
 gcc -c main.c params.c
-gcc -o main main.o params.o libmatrix.so
+gcc -o main main.o params.o matlib.so
 ```
 * to see library dependencies run `ldd main`.

 **After testing this works locally.
 Makefile calls dynamic library in the local directory for now for portability.

+Running any of the ```make``` options will compile the library automatically.

 ## Using assert.h to unit test